Safa Kabir

-Early life
+Early life and education

 Safa Kabir was born in Barisal, Bangladesh.
+She goes by the name Safa Kabir due to people mispronouncing and making fun of her name growing up.

-She is an alumna of BAF Shaheen College, Dhaka.
-As of 2017, she was studying BBA in American International University-Bangladesh.
+She is an alumna of BAF Shaheen College Dhaka.
+She received her BBA degree from American International University-Bangladesh.

 Career

-She has made her début in media world when she has worked in a TVC of Airtel Bangladesh.
+Safa Kabir made her début in media world when she has worked in a TVC of Airtel Bangladesh.
 Then she has worked in the TVCs of Pran Peanut Bar and Parachute Coconut Oil.
 After that she has acted in multiple telefilms. safa Kabir kicks off the journey in the media industry with a television commercial for Airtel Bangladesh directed by Ashfaq Bipul.
 She performs in several popular TVCs including ‘Pran Peanut Bar’ and ‘Parachute Oil’.
 Safa hosted a program ‘Style and Trend’ on NTV.